YashB63/GFG-Daily-Questions/README.md

     Note: Use the recursive approach to find the
     DFS traversal of the graph starting from the
     0th vertex from left to right according to the graph.

+Day 105:

+  Q1: Count Pairs whose sum is equal to X:

+    Given two linked list head1 and head2 with distinct elements, determine the count of all distinct pairs from both lists whose sum is equal to the given value x.

+    Note: A valid pair would be in the form (x, y) where x is from first linked list and y is from second linked list.

+  Q2: Permutation divisibility:

+    You are given a number.
+    Your task is to check if there exists a permutation of the digits of this number which is divisible by 4.

+  Q3: Convertible string:

+    Given two strings check whether first string could be converted to the second string but the conditions are:

+    1.If the character is at odd place you can swap this character with the characters only
+    at the odd places in the given first string.

+    2.If the character is at even place you can swap this character with the characters only at the even places
+    in the given first string.

+    3.You cannot insert or delete any character on your own.